'Argumentative' Crawley vindicates England faith

 Crawley was set on his way by a gutsy partnership of 121 with Moeen Ali.
 They were an unlikely second-wicket pair, two men who began the match with Test averages below 30.
 One short of runs, another out of retirement.

-Just before the second Test at Lord's, England captain Ben Stokes revealed Crawley and Moeen had been involved in a two-day argument, with Crawley on Thursday explaining it was over whether the north or south of the UK produces the best T20 cricketers.
+Just before the second Test at Lord's, England captain Stokes revealed Crawley and Moeen had been involved in a two-day argument, with Crawley on Thursday explaining it was over whether the north or south of the UK produces the best T20 cricketers.
 At times Crawley, the southerner, was batting like he was trying to prove his point.

 A year ago, Moeen published his own children's story, The Legend of Sparkhill.
 What the all-rounder has been through in the past month is little short of a fairytale.